-Several weeks after planting, side-dress the sprouting plants with a calcium-rich fertilizer.
-You may also wish to apply a quick-acting water-soluble potato fertilizer rich in phosphorus and potassium on a frequent basis in nutrient-deficient soils.
+Several weeks after planting, side-dress the sprouting plants with a calcium-rich fertilizer (like this tomato fertilizer).
+In nutrient-deficient soils, apply a quick-acting water-soluble tomato/veggie/potato fertilizer rich in phosphorus and potassium on a frequent basis.
 Stop fertilizing potato plants about a month before harvesting the tubers.

 Read on to learn all about fertilizer for potatoes!

 All potatoes need nitrogen, phosphorus, and potassium to grow well.
 These are the three main numbers you’ll see on bags of fertilizer (e.g., 10-10-10).
 Nitrogen is necessary for foliage growth, phosphorus encourages root development, and potassium helps the plant resist disease and pests.

-Avoid using fertilizers that are higher in nitrogen than in phosphorus as this can lead to a large leafy plant without much tuber development.
+When growing potatoes, avoid using fertilizers that are significantly higher in nitrogen than in phosphorus, as this can lead to a large leafy plant without much tuber development.
 Potato plants also need quite a bit of calcium to thrive.
-Young plants are generally fertilized with calcium nitrate or similar calcium-rich fertilizer.
+Young plants are generally fertilized with calcium nitrate or similar calcium-rich vegetable/tomato fertilizer.

 When it comes to timing your fertilizer application, be sure to start early!
 Fertilizer for potatoes should be applied a week or two before planting the potato tubers.
 This will give the fertilizer time to break down and be absorbed by the soil before the plants start growing.

 “Water with an organic liquid fertilizer every few weeks to encourage strong growth.”GrowVeg: The Beginner’s Guide to Easy Vegetable Gardening, by Benedict Vanheems

 A calcium-rich fertilizer is usually applied to the potato plants 2-4 weeks after planting.
 This addition of calcium just as the plants are sprouting and being hilled provides a key nutrient for plant cell development just as growth is increasing.
 Typically, potatoes take 3-4 months to grow, so be sure to stock up on your preferred product.

 Before fertilizing potato plants, it’s important to test your soil and determine which nutrients need to be added.
 This can usually be done with a home soil test where you collect the sample and ship it to a proper soil testing laboratory.
 Alternatively, you can grow your potatoes in bags and use a pre-fertilized potting mix.

 It’s important not to over-fertilize potato plants as this can actually damage the plants and reduce yields.
 If you’re unsure how much fertilizer to use, it’s always better to err on the side of caution and use less rather than more.